 Charles “Lucky” Luciano

-Before Dewey was prepared to spring the indictments he first persuaded the New York State Legislature to change a law that required that only one charge in an indictment could be tried at a time.
-A new law replacing it allowed multiple charges to be consolidated into a single indictment.
+Before Dewey was prepared to spring the indictments he first persuaded the New York State Legislature to change a law requiring that only one charge in an indictment could be tried at a time.
+The new replacement law allowed multiple charges to be consolidated into a single indictment.
 That was important for two reasons.
 First, without it each charge would otherwise need to be tried separately.
 Second, prostitution’s inherent characteristics meant that participants normally commit violations multiple times.
 Ultimately Luciano would be arraigned on over ninety counts of compulsory prostitution.

 At the time of the Dewey investigation Lucky occupied a $7,000 a year three-room luxury suite under the name of Charles Ross at the Waldorf-Astoria on Park Avenue.
 He spread money around liberally in order to protect his interests.
 Among other informants he paid Waldorf clerks and doormen to alert him whenever unfamiliar persons inquired about either Luciano or Ross.
 He was alone in the suite one day when a clerk phoned to say that a group of men, possibly detectives, had inquired about Ross and were on the way to the room.